ServerlessArchitect/aiology/README.md

 ## Features

 - **Transcribe** audio and video files to text using OpenAI's Whisper model.
-- **Translate** text between English and Mandarin using OpenAI's GPT models.
+- **Translate** text between English, Mandarin, and many more languages using OpenAI's GPT models.
 - **Summarize** video content in a concise, human-readable format.

 ## Installation